Dear Fellow Whistleblower:

 I must say that Erika and her firm were absolutely astounding.
 Erika was not only my attorney, but she was a great mentor on every aspect of life during this period.
 Erika and her team at Phillips & Cohen were extremely professional and friendly and guided me through the entire process.

-Their advice and experience is commendable, and their honest opinion in forecasting the various scenarios in my case was fairly accurate and extremely valuable.
+Their advice and experience is commendable, and their honest opinion in forecasting the various scenarios in my case was extremely valuable.
 Their extent of knowledge from a legal perspective is overwhelming.
 The firm has a great team of brilliant minds that work together.
 I applaud them on all their effort and hard work.

 The best advice I can give on what to do as your case proceeds is make the best effort you can to provide honest and complete information about the fraud scheme or wrongdoing.
 Provide every detail that you are asked to assist in making the investigation process easier for all parties.

 You have got to be available at all times to answer questions and provide information.
 I am not suggesting that you will be called every day, but when questions need to be answered, it’s important to respond swiftly – no matter how busy you are.

 Additionally, when you know information is a fact, then state it.
 When you are unsure, be clear about that, too – for example, if it’s only an opinion and not a fact.